AndrewJFleming/embossed-react-ecommerce/Readme.md

 [![Project Screen Shot][project-screenshot]](https://github.com/AndrewJFleming/embossed-react-ecommerce)

-The Embossed React Ecommerce app is an online shop app built with the MERN stack.
+The Embossed React Ecommerce app is an online shopping app built with the MERN stack.
 There are three directories in the project's root directory: client, admin and server.

 The client app will be the one users will be using to browse for and add products to carts.

-The admin app is only accessible to users with admin creds and serves as the dashboard where shop data can be created, updated and deleted.
+The admin app is only accessible to users with admin creds and serves as the dashboard where shop user, product, category, cart and sale data can be created, updated and deleted.

-Both apps use the same server for interacting with the project's MongoDB database.
+The client and admin apps use the same server for interacting with the project's MongoDB database.

 _Check out the <a href="https://github.com/AndrewJFleming/embossed-dummy-data-admin">Embossed admin demo dashboard repo</a> that uses dummy data instead of MongoDB data._

+_Check out the <a href="https://embossed-react-ecommerce.netlify.app/#/">client demo hosted on Netlify</a> to explore the shop._

 <p align="right">(<a href="#top">back to top</a>)</p>